What Is Async? There Is No “Async” Inside Async

-Ask a working developer what await does and you will usually hear: “it pauses the method and waits for the result without blocking the thread.”
+Ask anyone what await does, and you will hear the standard answer: “it pauses the method and waits for the result without blocking the thread.”

 - It does not “pause the method” — methods cannot pause; they run to a return and end.